Azure/azure-sdk-for-js/sdk/formrecognizer/ai-form-recognizer/README.md

 ## Examples
-The following section provides several code snippets illustrating common patterns used in the Form Recognizer API.
+The following section provides several code snippets illustrating common patterns used in the Form Recognizer client libraries.

 ### Extracting receipt values with a long-running operation